nus-cs2103-AY2324S1/ip/docs/README.md

 Johnny is an intelligent chatbot that can help you manage your tasks.
 Simply input the proper commands and enjoy your saved time!

+## Quick start
+1. Ensure you have Java 11 installed on your computer.
+1. Download the latest duke.jar
+1. Copy the file to the folder you want to use as the home folder for your AddressBook.
+1. Open a command terminal, cd into the folder you put the jar file in, and use the java -jar duke.jar command to run the application.
+1. Type the command in the command box and press Enter to execute it.
+1. Refer to Features below for details of each command.

 ## Features
 Input the desired command followed by the necessary fields (designated with `CAPITAL_LETTERS`) with a space separating them.